svakam/covid-19-location/README.md

 NOTE: As of 03/28/2020, JHU CSSE .csv data appears to have been re-standardized and more developer-approachable for parsing.

 NOTE: As of 04/15/2020, I've noticed an errata.csv file in JHU CSSE.
 I'm looking into this.

+NOTE: As of 05/01/2020, errata.csv is already accounted for in the data.

 ## Run the app
 Visit the website at: http://www.cv19location.com (currently in alpha)